bodywork-ml/bodywork-batch-job-project/README.md

 ![bodywork](https://bodywork-media.s3.eu-west-2.amazonaws.com/batch_job.png)

-This repository contains a Bodywork project that demonstrates how to run a batch workload (or job) on Kubernetes (k8s), with Bodywork.
+This repository contains a Bodywork project that demonstrates how to run a batch workload (or job) on Kubernetes, with Bodywork.
 To run this project, follow the steps below.

 ## Get Access to a Kubernetes Cluster

-In order to run this example project you will need access to a k8s cluster.
-To setup a single-node test cluster on your local machine you can use [minikube](https://minikube.sigs.k8s.io/docs/) or [docker-for-desktop](https://www.docker.com/products/docker-desktop).
-Check your access to k8s by running,
+In order to run this example project you will need access to a Kubernetes cluster.
+To setup a single-node test cluster on your local machine you can use [minikube](https://minikube.sigs.Kubernetes.io/docs/) or [docker-for-desktop](https://www.docker.com/products/docker-desktop).
+Check your access to Kubernetes by running,

 ```shell
 $ kubectl cluster-info